Floydlang/floyd/README.md

 It feels familiar to Javascript / C / Java / C++ programmers but gets rid of some of core troublesome features and replaces it with new and better features.

-**FEATURES:** Functions, structs, strings, vectors, dictionaries, JSON.
+**FEATURES:** Functions, structs, strings, vectors, dictionaries, deep JSON integration.

 **REMOVED:** Freely altering data, pointers and references and aliasing, null, inheritance, memory management, header files.